Louisville OCD Clinic

 5. Checking

 Checking is another common type of OCD.
-This is an obsession in which an individual is worried about causing harm due to being careless.
+This is an obsession in which an individual worries about causing harm due to being careless.
 Checking might look like making sure the door is locked or that the burners on their stoves are turned off.
 They might do this multiple times to help them feel more at ease.

 Treatment Options at Our Louisville OCD Clinic